-On Intel motherboard, you have to put the cooler on the CPU aligning with the 4 screw holes and then press the plastic latches on adjacent sides with a little bit force which will make a click sound.
+On the Intel motherboard, you have to put the cooler on the CPU aligning with the 4 screw holes and then press the plastic latches on adjacent sides with a little bit of force which will make a click sound.
 After that, you should check it by moving the cooler.
 If the cooler doesn’t move, then you have installed it properly.

 Also, make sure to check the back of your motherboard to see if the plastic latches are evenly coming out on the other side.

-On AMD motherboard, there are two famous methods: The first one is very easy in which you have to remove the plastic covers present above and below the CPU socket in order to align the screws present on your Stock AMD cooler.
+On the AMD motherboard, there are two famous methods: The first one is very easy in which you have to remove the plastic covers present above and below the CPU socket in order to align the screws present on your Stock AMD cooler.
 Just put it gently and secure the cooler with the help of a screwdriver.

 The second method is applicable on those CPU coolers where you have to use the two clips present on 2 sides to attach them to the plastic clips which you can see above the CPU socket.
-You may have to use a lot of force in order to do that but remember to put even pressure on both the sides.
+You may have to use a lot of force in order to do that but remember to put even pressure on both sides.

-After installing the cooler, you can now plug in the 4 pin power connector which is present on your CPU cooler cable to the CPU_FAN header present on your motherboard.
+After installing the cooler, you can now plug in the 4-pin power connector which is present on your CPU cooler cable to the CPU_FAN header present on your motherboard.
 Don’t worry! it will go in one direction only.

 Install the Memory